fh295/fh295.github.io/noncompositional.md

 There are no more native speakers of Latin, but Nero or Augustus might have behaved similarly.

 <sub> *Hale, Kenneth L, Mary Laughren, and Jane Simpson.
 1995.
 Warlpiri.'XXI.
 Syntactic Sketches' in Syntax.
-An International Handbook of Contemporary Research.*
+An International Handbook of Contemporary Research.* </sub>

-*Evans, N., & Levinson, S. C. (2009).
+<sub>  *Evans, N., & Levinson, S. C. (2009).
 The myth of language universals: Language diversity and its importance for cognitive science.
 Behavioral and brain sciences, 32(5), 429-448.* </sub>